falcosecurity/falco-website/content/en/blog/gsoc_2023/week1.md

 title: GSoC Week 1 Reflections
 date: 2023-06-10
 author: Rohith Raju
-slug: Gsoc 2023
+slug: gsoc-2023-1st-week
 tags: ["Gsoc","Mentorship"]
 ---

-Hello Folks!, my name is Rohith, and I am thrilled to share my experiences and reflections on the first week of the Google Summer of Code (GSoC) period.
+Hello Folks!, my name is [Rohith](https://github.com/Rohith-Raju), and I am thrilled to share my experiences and reflections on the first week of the Google Summer of Code (GSoC) period.

 This is an exhilarating time for participants like myself as we embark on our coding journey and dive into the world of open-source development.